-Management expects growth in the building supply segment in the coming year, especially in housewrap sales.
-While housing starts have trended down nationally, we have continued to grow market share.
-We also hope to build on our success within the multi-family and commercial segment and the single-family segment.
+Management expects growth in the Building Supply segment in the coming year, as the projected number of housing starts in 2025 is expected to increase.
 However, there continues to be uncertainty in housing starts and the economy in general that could affect this segment.